A mentorship and publishing opportunity

 - a one-month post-publishing debrief period with me to brainstorm future goals

 Please note that if we have worked together before through previous mentorship programs or in another capacity, you are still welcome to apply.
 You may also apply if you have self-published a book, but the manuscript you submit must be new and not previously published in full elsewhere, including online.
 Feel free to email me if you have any questions!

-The application deadline is January 4, 2021.
+In acknowledgement of the challenges posed by the pandemic, we have decided to extend the application deadline to February 5, 2021.
 All applicants will be notified about the selection by the end of May 2021.
 The selection process will be based primarily on my ability to support your work on your manuscript.